-There’s an elevated walkway around Greenmount Headland, which gives you top views back over Coolangatta, Surfers Paradise and the guys riding the waves.
-And the surf club is another good spot for breakfast, lunch or dinner.
+There’s an elevated walkway around Greenmount Headland, which gives you top views back over Coolangatta, Surfers Paradise, and the guys riding the waves.
+And the surf club is another good spot for breakfast, lunch, or dinner.

 4. Rainbow Bay, Gold Coast

-Maybe the Gold Coast’s best kept secret to travelers, but not to surfers.
+Maybe the Gold Coast’s best-kept secret to travelers, but not to surfers.
 This beach is famous for the surf break of “Snapper Rocks,” which is known as one of the world’s longest and most consistent point breaks and holds the annual Quiksilver Pro World Surfing Event.

 Step inside Rainbow Bay Surf Club which offers great views over Snapper Rocks and all the way to Surfers Paradise.

 5. Seventy Five Mile Beach, Fraser Island

-I’m not usually a fan of long, open and pounding surf beaches but 75 Mile Beach on Fraser Island, the world’s largest sand island, is special.
+I’m not usually a fan of long, open, and pounding surf beaches but 75 Mile Beach on Fraser Island, the world’s largest sand island, is special.

 75 Mile Beach is actually classed as part of the Bruce Highway with strict road rules and cops around ready to nab those who speed or drink drive.
 You need a serious 4wd vehicle to take on Fraser and be mindful of the tides so you don’t get cut off.

-Highlights of driving along this beach include Eli Creek, the Maheno shipwreck, seeing wild dingos roaming and taking a scenic flight to get a great perspective of the beach and the island from the air.
+Highlights of driving along this beach include Eli Creek, the Maheno shipwreck, seeing wild dingos roaming, and taking a scenic flight to get a great perspective of the beach and the island from the air.

 6. Mooloolaba Beach, Sunshine Coast

 We lived in Mooloolaba for 18 months and have fond memories of our time there.
-It’s almost the perfect beach town with a great beach complimented by a strip of lovely cafes, BBQ areas and kids playgrounds.
+It’s almost the perfect beach town with a great beach complimented by a strip of lovely cafes, BBQ areas, and kid’s playgrounds.

-Another activity we loved was walking the pathway which runs parallel to the beach around to the rock wall and point and watching the sun set back over the town.
+Another activity we loved was walking the pathway which runs parallel to the beach around the rock wall and watching the sun set back over the town.

 7. Noosa Main Beach, Sunshine Coast